-- a) Have their smoking equipment confiscated and disposed of (i.e. treated as a drug see Drugs Policy). - b) Parents may be called in for a discussion on health and duty of care. - c) Be isolated at break, lunch or serve an 'after school' detention or a day in isolation. - d) Potentially be referred to the School nurse for educational material and consultation.
+- a) Have their smoking equipment confiscated and disposed of (i.e. treated as a drug see Drugs Policy). - b) Parents may be called in for a discussion on health and duty of care. - c) Be issued with a detention or a day in isolation. - d) Potentially be referred to the School nurse for educational material and consultation.

-Smoking also includes the use of electronic cigarettes.
+Smoking also includes the use of electronic cigarettes and Vapes.